kctong529/sisukas/README.md

 - **Unique Toggle**: Show one entry per course code, merging duplicates.
 - **Responsive Design**: Fully optimized for desktop and mobile devices.

-## Technical Stack

-- **Vanilla JavaScript**: Simple, lightweight, and runs efficiently in the browser.
-- **Static JSON Data**: Course data is loaded once at startup, avoiding unnecessary API calls and ensuring quick access.
-- **Vite**: Fast build tool that supports ECMAScript modules, optimizing the build process without worrying about cache invalidation.
-- **Vitest**: Provides fast, reliable unit tests, ensuring critical features like filtering, sorting, and data handling are working as expected with minimal overhead.
-- **Fly.io**: Deploys the app globally across multiple edge locations, ensuring fast access for users, and is powered by Docker for consistent, containerized environments.

-## Data Source
+## How It Works

+The Sisukas app is built with Vanilla JavaScript, chosen for its simplicity, lightweight nature, and fast performance in the browser.
+To ensure quick access, it loads Static JSON Data once at startup, eliminating the need for repeated API calls.
+The app's development process is optimized with the Vite build tool, which supports ECMAScript modules and handles cache invalidation efficiently.
+Vitest is used to perform fast, reliable unit tests, ensuring that key features like filtering, sorting, and data handling work correctly with minimal overhead.
+Finally, for deployment, Fly.io distributes the app across multiple edge locations for global access, while Docker ensures consistent, containerized environments.

+> [!NOTE]
-The course data (`courses.json`) was retrieved using the **Aalto Open API**, following the instructions at [3scale Aalto Open API Docs](https://3scale.apps.ocp4.aalto.fi/docs/swagger/open_courses_sisu).
+> The course data (`courses.json`) was retrieved using the **Aalto Open API**, following the instructions at [3scale Aalto Open API Docs](https://3scale.apps.ocp4.aalto.fi/docs/swagger/open_courses_sisu).

-The data was obtained using the `GET /courseunitrealisations` endpoint, with the parameter: `startTimeAfter=2024-01-01`.
+> The data was obtained using the `GET /courseunitrealisations` endpoint, with the parameter: `startTimeAfter=2024-01-01`.

+> [!IMPORTANT]
-Currently, the app uses a cached version of this data to ensure fast performance without making additional API calls.
+> Currently, the app uses a cached version of this data to ensure fast performance without making additional API calls.
+There is no guarantee that the loaded data is the latest information.

 ## Running Locally